FusionAuth/fusionauth-site/site/_posts/2020-11-30-gnap-next-gen-oauth.md

 ### Interactions are first class concepts

 In GNAP, the requesting client, declares what kind of interactions it supports.
-The authorization server, responds to the request with an interaction to be used to communicate with the resource owner.
+The authorization server responds to the request with an interaction to be used to communicate with the resource owner.
 In some cases the interaction may also be used to interact with the RC as well; the specification is a bit fast and loose here.

 Having these interactions defined in the spec as first class objects provides extension points for future communication.
 Examples of defined interactions include: